How to Catch and Keep a Fairy Lover – Dating Tips from Classical Literature

-Popular culture has only recently admitted that fairies are not only fickle and dangerous but also outrageously good-looking.
-Read our top tips on catching and keeping a fairy lover, backed up by historical research…
+Popular culture has recently admitted that fairies are not only fickle and dangerous but also outrageously good-looking.
+Read our top tips on catching and keeping a fairy lover, backed up by historical research.

 For a long time it was impossible to fancy fairies.
-Boy fairies were, well, just not sexy.
 Except for the Goblin King, naturally.
-Orlando Bloom changed all that.
-In the ‘Lord of the Rings’ trilogy, when most of us were wondering precisely what Peter Jackson meant by having four hobbits romp on a bed while being watched by blokes in leather, Legolas brought the hotness back into Elves.
+In the ‘Lord of the Rings’ trilogy, when most of us were wondering precisely what Peter Jackson meant by having four hobbits romp on a bed while being watched by men in leather, Legolas brought the hotness back into Elves.
 There he was, with his long fair locks, shining like a white-blonde dream.
 He was cool, he was lithe, he was sexy-stunning.
 Fairy lovers were back.

 Fairy dating rules for supernatural lovers: